-As a partner in Gould & Ratner’s Corporate Practice, Robert Chidester provides strategic counsel to investment firms, family offices and middle-market businesses in the United States and abroad on a range of corporate matters, including capital raises, securities issuances, mergers and acquisitions, and commercial contracts.
+As a partner in Gould & Ratner’s Corporate Practice, Robert Chidester provides strategic counsel to investment firms, family offices and middle-market businesses in the United States and abroad on a range of corporate matters, including capital raises, private equity and venture capital fund formation, securities issuances, mergers and acquisitions, and commercial contracts.
 He also regularly serves as an outside general counsel, advising on both complex transactions and routine operational matters.

 Rob also has experience in managing intellectual property acquisitions/divestments, as well as international patent registration strategies, and he has worked with clients in the acquisition of distressed assets through the bankruptcy process.

 Some of Rob’s more recent successful transactions involving private equity and venture capital investments in technology companies include:

 - Assisting family offices in clean energy technology investments or ESG funds, with an investment valuation of $100 million

 - Structuring/forming a syndicate investment group for purpose of deploying approximately $100 million of capital into clean energy projects